 The State Constitution provides that GOB's must be authorized by law and ratified by the voters.
 Generally, the Constitution permits authorization of GOB's only for capital improvements.
 The legal provisions regarding GOB's are contained in Section 8, Article IX of the Alaska Constitution and AS 37.15, the State Bonding Act.
 The amount and timing of a bond sale must be approved by the State Bond Committee.
-There is no statutory limit on the amount of State GOB's that may be authorized. \$274,081,000 in authorized GOB's remain unissued at June 30, 2014.
-The State anticipates issuing up to an additional \$50 million of the remaining authority in FY 2015.
+There is no statutory limit on the amount of State GOB's that may be authorized. \$271,505,294 in authorized GOB's remain unissued at June 30, 2015.
+The State anticipates issuing up to an additional \$150 million of the remaining authority in FY 2016.

-As of June 30, 2014 the State had issued GOB's 56 times since statehood, raising over \$2.5 billion.
+As of June 30, 2015 the State had issued GOB's 62 times since statehood, raising over \$2.6 billion.
 In addition, the State assumed the outstanding debt of the Territory of Alaska as GOB's of the State.
 In 1959, the Territorial debt was \$2.9 million.
-As of June 30, 2014, the State had \$803.8 million in GOB's outstanding.
+As of June 30, 2015, the State had \$753.8 million in GOB's outstanding.

 The interest cost on State bond issues is determined by several factors, the major factor being the general level of interest rates in the global economy.
 However, the credit rating assigned to an issuer and the related investor assessment of credit risk are important factors.
-The State's credit ratings improved from Baa1/A in 1973 to

-Aaa/AAA/AAA at June 30, 2014.
-The State's credit ratings was upgraded to Aaa by Moody's in FY 2011, to AAA by Standard & Poor's in FY 2012, and in FY 2013 to AAA by Fitch Ratings.
+The State's credit ratings improved from Baa1/A in 1973 to Aaa/AAA/AAA at June 30, 2015.
+The State's credit ratings were upgraded to Aaa by Moody's in FY 2011, to AAA by Standard & Poor's in FY 2012, and in FY 2013 to AAA by Fitch Ratings.
 Significant factors behind the credit rating are the State's oil-based revenues, conservative budget practices, significant reserve positions, and slow steady economic growth.
+Moody's and Standard & Poor's revised the outlook for the State to negative in December 2014, and August 2015 respectively, while affirming the State's Aaa/AAA rating.
+On January 5, 2016, Standard and Poor's Ratings Services downgraded the State's credit rating to AA+.